pwaring/cv/cv.md

 Other activities
 ----------------

-* Committee member, Manchester Classical Association, April 2016 - July 2021.
+* Committee Member, Manchester Classical Association, April 2016 - July 2021.
 * Treasurer, Manchester Friends of the Earth, November 2015 - February 2018.
 * Founder and lead organiser of a monthly walking group, May 2012 - Present.
 * Newsletter Editor, FLOSS UK, August 2014 - May 2016.